Skip to Content

 This degree will equip you with the cutting-edge quantitative and computational techniques utilised by leading finance and FinTech firms.

-It will prepare you for a career in a quantitative finance, trading, portfolio management, data analytics or risk management environment.
-You’ll learn how data science, programming and statistical tools are used in the real world for the analysis and modelling of complex financial data.
+It will prepare you for a career in quantitative finance, trading, portfolio management, data analytics or risk management.
+You’ll learn how data science, business analytics, programming and statistical tools are used in the real world for the analysis and modelling of complex financial data.

 Semester 1